Cloud Chi Studios Inc.

 B. Xingyi Jing is like rattan; soft in the beginning and hard at the end, manifesting like an exploding cannonball.
 When Jing is emitted, the body moves from a natural relaxed state and stiffens for an instant upon striking.

-C. Specializes in short range.
+C. Specialises in short range.
 Kicks are limited at or below the groin.

 3. Baguazhang: